Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 The default locale to use if the user has no configured locales.
 This value must already be available in the configured locales.

 Default value: `en`

-### checkRenditioningDelay

-The default time between checks for whether a document has a rendition.

-Default value: `10000`

 ### loadAnnotationsWithDocInfo